 Laurent Pelly's production tries its best with this aimless, soulless mess.
 He takes it as seriously as he can, but when the drama is so ludicrous and trite, and the music so lacking in tension and dramatic thrust, what is a director to do?
 The very substance of the work is cliché and contrivance.

 His usual talent for excellent design and visual congruence with the score was not forthcoming (unless it was in the ironic sense mentioned below).
 The setting is fundamentally mediaeval, though it's very stylised, and even cartoony in places - this is not evocative music, and I wonder if Pelly's primary colours, card board cut out landscapes and skeletal buildings are in some way meant to be a reflection of the sound of the score (even unconsciously).
 Usually I am a huge fan of Pelly's wit and soft Gallic charm, but there wasn't enough for him to latch on to here, and he's not in his home territory of comedy.
-Characters are constantly addressing the audience, and Pelly does his old trick of making the Chorus quickly turning their heads to the audience every time they sing.
+Characters are constantly addressing the audience, and Pelly does his old trick of making the Chorus quickly turn their heads to the audience every time they sing.
 There's a lot of pat moralising in the libretto, and probably Pelly is trying to make it addressed to us the audience, but it just didn't work.
 I felt sorry for him though - what on earth was he meant to do with this bloated corpse?

 Act III picks up somewhat, and we get a brilliantly choreographed ballet (by Lionel Hoch) of sexy undead nuns that have been called from the grave to seduce Robert, though by that stage I no longer cared about the why.
 The music for this section is again amazingly un-apt for the subject matter.
 In Act IV we finally get some music that at least holds the attention, even if it isn't very good, and Isabelle gets a pretty aria.
 Notable is a bizarre unaccompanied trio which is also bad music but arrestingly strange.
 Act 5 reverts to total banality, though the choruses and idiom become slightly fuller.
 In case you haven't noticed, I'm really finding it difficult to make myself continue to write about it.